Cesare Terranova: Legacy

-Despite the fact that his prosecutions of the Mafia in the 1960s eventually failed in Court, Terranova pioneered in investigating the Mafia.
-His verdict always included historical and theoretical aspects.
+Despite the fact that his prosecutions of the Mafia in the 1960s eventually failed in Court, Terranova was a pioneer in investigating the Mafia.
+His verdicts always included historical and theoretical aspects.
 He determined that there was "only one Mafia, neither old or young, neither good nor bad," but "efficient and dangerous, divided into clusters or groups or 'families,' or more accurate still, 'cosche.'"
 At the time, his analysis of the Mafia was modern and advanced.
-In the 1960s, however, it was not understood and accepted by the judiciary, which considered him too "bold" or worse, "imaginative".
+In the 1960s, it was not understood and accepted by the judiciary, which considered him too "bold" or worse, "imaginative".
 The revelations in 1984 of a pentito (informant) from the Mafia, Tommaso Buscetta, would prove him right.

-He paved the way for a more successful prosecution of the Mafia in the 1980s and was the predecessor of Antimafia judges as Giovanni Falcone and Paolo Borsellino that prepared the Maxi Trial that convicted 338 of the 475 Mafiosi members originally charged.
+Terranova paved the way for a more successful prosecution of the Mafia in the 1980s.
+He was the predecessor of judge Rocco Chinnici, who succeeded Terranova as the chief examining magistrate at the Court in Palermo and who also became a victim of a Mafia attack in July 1983.
+Chinnici created the Antimafia Pool, a group of investigating magistrates who closely worked together to diffuse responsibility and to prevent one person from becoming a solitary target, like Terranova.
+Chinnici signed all indictments, along with the magistrates Giovanni Falcone and Paolo Borsellino, who were also killed by the Mafia in 1992, and other Sicilian judges, who presented a unified front to fight the Mafia.
+By joining efforts, they were a more difficult target for mafiosi, and preserved institutional memory by sharing information.
+Falcone and Borsellino prepared the Maxi Trial, that convicted 338 of the 475 Mafiosi members originally charged.

 Cesare Terranova’s widow Giovanna became a prominent personality in the Antimafia movement after her husband was murdered.
 She co-founded the first permanent civil Antimafia organisation, the Associazione donne siciliane per la lotta contro la Mafia (Association of Sicilian Women against the Mafia).
 Giovanna Terranova said in an interview: "I would have felt guilty if I had stayed at home.
 I would have thought: Cesare died for nothing.
 Yes, because being killed is terrible, but being forgotten is even worse.
 It’s like dying twice."

-On 11 January 1982, on the initiative of judge Rocco Chinnici, who had succeeded Terranova as the chief examining magistrate at the Court in Palermo and who also became a victim of a Mafia attack on 29 July 1983, a research center in the name of Cesare Terranova, the Centro Studi Giuridici e Sociali "Cesare Terranova", was set up in Palermo to honour his memory.
+In January 1982, on the initiative of judge Chinnici, a research center in the name of Cesare Terranova, the Centro Studi Giuridici e Sociali "Cesare Terranova", was set up in Palermo to honour his memory.